Open-Source-Economy/blog/blog-posts/new-free-software-principles.md

 # Pioneering New Principles for True Freedom

-Given the limitations of the original four freedoms in today's landscape, it's time to explore innovative ways to extend and adapt Stallman's vision.
+Given the limitations of the original four freedoms in today's landscape, it's time to explore innovative ways to extend and adapt the Free Software's vision.
 What principles must emerge to empower individuals to experience true freedom when using YouTube?
 What new frontiers of free software principles can navigate the complexities of the contemporary digital landscape?

 ## The Freedom 0: to Study and Change the Source Code, A Cornerstone